canibanoglu/tango_with_django_book/chapters/models.rst

 	- Django - Official Django Tutorial
 	- Django - Django Rocks
 	- Django - How to Tango with Django
-	- Other Frameworks - Ruby on Rails
+	- Other Frameworks - Bottle
-	- Other Frameworks - .NET MVC
+	- Other Frameworks - Flask

 Now let's verify that the population script populated the database.
 Restart the Django development server, navigate to the admin interface, and check that you have some new categories and pages.
 Do you see all the pages if you click ``Pages``, like in Figure :num:`fig-admin-populated`?